 Cable Management Solutions

 The cables behind our TVs and computers these days are a big mess.
-Even if you have a nice TV cabinet, there’s still no way to make all those cables “disappear” – you might have an indoor aerial connected (with cables) to your telly and to a power strip.
+Even if you have a nice TV cabinet, there’s still no way to make all those cables “disappear” – you might have an indoor aerial connected (with cables) to your telly and a power strip.
 And then there’s the Freeview box, and maybe you have a gaming console, and don’t forget the soundbar, and… you get the picture.
 A messy, cable-ridden picture.

 A Cable Tidy Box

 Despite the fancy name, a cable tidy box is – surprise – mainly a box with holes in it.
-Its main purpose: a place to put your power strip in (and possibly additional cables).
+Its primary purpose: a place to put your power strip in (and possibly additional cables).
 The power cord that plugs into the wall goes into the box on one side, and all the power cables that come from your different devices go in from the other side.

 That way, instead of cables running all over the place, and getting tangled, you get a relatively neat flow of cables in one place.